ghoomfrog/silili/vocabulary.md

 - *wiw* is a forward-pointing index doing a twirling gesture.
 - *pampa* is a version of the upward "tiny" hand gesture where the index and thumb are very spread.
 - *tiws* is pretending to dust something off the shoulder opposite to the hand.
-- *sakaka* is pretending to shake a bottle back and forth.
+- *sakaki* is pretending to shake a bottle back and forth.

 ## Other Properties